 This has led to pressurizing the H1B visa for a long time.
 The presidential election winner could be expected to tighten restrictions on the H1B visa.
 The only difference between the candidates may be the pace and scale of the crackdown.

 To find alternatives to the two visas first let’s check an alternative for the H1B visa.
 The L-1 visa shares some similarities to the H1B visa without an annual cap.
-The L-1 visa offers transfer of executive, managerial, or specialized knowledge employees to the US from another country which qualifies to the organization of the US company.
+The L-1 visa offers the transfer of executive, managerial, or specialized knowledge employees to the US from another country which qualifies to the organization of the US company.
 By having the L-1 Visa, an applicant could set up a new US office and move there to manage that office.
-For an alternative of the EB5 visa the E-2 Treaty Investor Visa has similarities to the EB5 visa:
+As an alternative to the EB5 visa the E-2 Treaty Investor Visa has similarities to the EB5 visa:

-It requires lower investment and is not subject to an annual cap and does not offer permanent residency but can be renewed whenever required.
+It requires a lower investment and is not subject to an annual cap and does not offer permanent residency but can be renewed whenever required.
 For qualifying for the E-2 investor visa, Indians must obtain third-party citizenship.
 The procedure is relatively simple and has been successfully accepted by Indians.

-Hence, we hope that this blog cleared your confusions regarding the right visa between H1B vs EB5 Visa for studying or working abroad!
+Hence, we hope that this blog cleared up your confusion regarding the right visa between H1B vs EB5 Visa for studying or working abroad!
 Planning to pursue higher education abroad?
 Our Leverage Edu experts and head coaches are here to lend you a helping hand in sorting out the admission process of your chosen course and university and ensuring that you get successfully shortlisted!
 Sign up for a free session with us now!